 Calvary

-The Calvary Cathedral of Vác is only a 15-20 minute walk from the city center, here you can find the oldest Calvary monument ensemble in the area, which is definitely worth visiting during a trip to Vác.
+Just a 15-20 minute walk from the city centre, the Calvary Hill in Vác is home to the the oldest Calvary monument complex in the areawhich is definitely worth a visit on a trip to Vác.

-The panoramic view of the Danube presents you with an amazing view, and inside the fortification-like structure is the Chapel of the Holy Sepulchre, from where you can see the stations of the Passions of Christ through 14 stations.
-The staircase leading uphill is surrounded by a circular wall.
-On the upper terrace is the calvary group with Mary, St. John and Magdalene kneeling at the base of the cross, as well as the full-size figure of the crucified Jesus between the two thieves.
-The statues were placed in 1738 on the site of the former wooden statues.
-The creators are not known, however, it is likely that the works of several artists were placed on Calvary Hill.
+The panoramic view of the Danube is stunning, and inside the fortress-like structure is the Chapel of the Holy Sepulchre, from where you can see the stations of Christ's Passion through 14 stations.
+The staircase leading up is surrounded by a circular wall.
+On the upper terrace is the Calvary group with Mary, St John and Magdalene kneeling at the foot of the cross, and the full-length figure of Jesus crucified between two lators.
+The statues were installed in 1738 to replace the earlier wooden statues.
+The creators are not known, but it is likely that the works of several artists were placed on Calvary Hill.

-Of all the calvaries in the area, the Vác is the oldest.
-Another special feature is that there are hermitages, belfry and assembly chapel nearby.
+The oldest of the calvaries in the area is the one in Vác.
+Another special feature is that there is a hermitage, a belfry and a meeting chapel nearby.

-Calvary Hill is one of the favorite stations for pilgrims, but in good weather it can also be a pleasant walk, a family program.
-It is an area closed to cars, it is worth visiting even for the wonderful panorama.
+The Calvary hill is a favourite stop for pilgrims, but in good weather it can also be a pleasant walk or a family activity.
+The area is secluded from cars and is worth a visit for the magnificent panorama alone.

 2600 Vác, Argenti Döme tér